2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Files

-BTCPay Server has a local file system and uploads Store (product) assets, Logos, and branding directly to the Server.
-The Server’s file system is only accessible by Server Administrators; store owners can upload their logos/branding at the store level.
+BTCPay Server features a local file system, allowing it to upload store (product) assets, Logos, and branding directly to the Server.
+The server’s file system is only accessible by Server Administrators; store owners can upload their logos or branding at the store level.

 When the Server administrator is in the File Storage tab, it is possible to directly upload to your Server or change the file storage provider to a Local file system or Azure Blob Storage.